jplevyak/ic-certified-blockchain/README.md

 ## Blockchain Persistence

 The canister smart contract stores all persistent data in stable memory.
 There is no provision for deleting or rewriting blocks short of reinstalling or deleting the canister.
 However, because the blocks are certified, they can be backed up remotely and validated offline.
-The blocks can even be transfered to a different canister smart contract by re-storing the blocks and substituting the original certificate during the `append()` phase.
+The blocks can even be transferred to a different canister smart contract by re-storing the blocks and substituting the original certificate during the `append()` phase.

 ## Usage